microsoft/microsoft-ui-xaml/docs/developer_guide.md

 Test classes for this are in MUXControls.ReleaseTest, and they share test infrastructure with MUX so you can write tests in the same way as in MUX.
-The only difference is you’ll have to specify the TestType in ClassInitialize and TestCleanup (TestType.Nuget for NugetPackageTestApp and TestType.NugetCX for NugetPackageTestAppCX).
+The only difference is you'll have to specify the TestType in ClassInitialize and TestCleanup (TestType.Nuget for NugetPackageTestApp and TestType.NugetCX for NugetPackageTestAppCX).
 ```